neko-para/tool/README.md

 It gives an easy, dynamic way to call function, especially gotten from shared libraries and load library.

+__Note__: This project stops updating

+If you have some ideas or requests

+Mail me at liao.hy@outlook.com.

 ## About build

 I test to build it on